Sallonii/Weather-App/README.md

 - **Error Handling**: Currently, the app handles some errors (e.g., city not found) but might need more comprehensive error handling for network issues or unexpected API responses.
 - **Performance**: The app fetches data every time the user searches for a new location.
 Implementing caching or local storage could improve performance.
 - **Accessibility**: While the app is designed to be user-friendly, additional accessibility improvements could be made to support screen readers and keyboard navigation.

-## Future Enhancements

-- **Unit Testing**: Add unit tests using Jest and React Testing Library.
-- **Advanced Forecast**: Include daily forecasts for the upcoming week.
-- **Localization**: Support multiple languages for a wider audience.
-- **Enhanced UI**: Improve the user interface with animations and additional weather metrics.

 Feel free to contribute to this project by submitting issues or pull requests on the [GitHub repository](https://github.com/Sallonii/Weather-App).